-Their Imperial Highnesses Prince and Princess Hitachi attend the Opening Ceremony of the 64th Central Japan Ski Competition for the Prince Hitachi Cup.
-(Photo: Chunichi Shimbun)
+Their Imperial Highnesses Prince and Princess Hitachi attend the Opening Ceremony of the 27th National Health and Welfare Festival for Senior Citizens (Tochigi Prefecture) (Photo: Tochigi Prefecture)

 In addition to their official duties, Their Imperial Highnesses Prince and Princess Hitachi serve as President or Honorary President of a wide variety of organizations.

-In 2013 Their Imperial Highnesses Prince and Princess Hitachi attended the National Convention for the Protection of Wild Birds during the 67th National Bird Week in May (Nara Prefecture), the 68th National Athletic Meet (Tokyo) and the 26th National Health and Welfare Festival for Senior Citizens (Kochi Prefecture) in October, and the Ceremony for the 2013 Kinki Local Commendation for Invention (Shiga Prefecture) in November.
-In January 2014 Their Imperial Highnesses attended the Opening Ceremony of the 64th Central Japan Ski Competition for the Prince Hitachi Cup.
+Their Imperial Highnesses Prince and Princess Hitachi attended the 27th National Health and Welfare Festival for Senior Citizens (Tochigi Prefecture) in October 2014, and in January 2015 Their Imperial Highnesses attended the Opening Ceremony of the 65th Central Japan Ski Competition for the Prince Hitachi Cup.
 On these visits Their Imperial Highnesses took the opportunity to observe the situations in each of the regions.

-Their Imperial Highnesses also devoted themselves to the fostering of international goodwill, through a visit in July 2011 to the United Kingdom of Great Britain and Northern Ireland (to attend events related to the Praemium Imperiale global arts prize in honor of Prince Takamatsu) and a courtesy call on Her Majesty Queen Elizabeth II.
+Their Imperial Highnesses also devoted themselves to the fostering of international goodwill, through a visit in July 2014 to France (to attend events related to the Praemium Imperiale global arts prize in honor of Prince Takamatsu), and a visit in July 2011 to the United Kingdom of Great Britain and Northern Ireland (to attend events related to the Praemium Imperiale global arts prize in honor of Prince Takamatsu) and a courtesy call on Her Majesty Queen Elizabeth II.
 In March 2012, Their Imperial Highness traveled to the Kingdom of Tonga to attend the state funeral of His Majesty King George Tupou V.

 After graduating from the Faculty of Science of the Gakushuin University, His Imperial Highness studied biology of cell division at the Faculty of Science of the University of Tokyo.
 Then he became the guest researcher at the Japanese Foundation for Cancer Research.
 In the subsequent 40 years, he published a large number of papers on carcinogenesis and cancer biology in international Journals and the works have been highly evaluated around the world.